 About the Program

-While Union has offered concurrent classes of eligible students to several years, this program presents a new cohort of students each year with a unique Early College High School experience.
+While Union has offered concurrent classes of eligible students to several years, EDGE presents a new cohort of students each year with a unique early college high school experience.
 TCC instructors teach rigorous college-level courses on-site at Union High School.

 The courses offered at Union and at TCC include the general education requirements many local universities require in the initial two years of post-secondary education.
 Students qualifying for the program have the opportunity to earn 60 hours of college credit and an associate degree in a Liberal Arts field.